langfod/SkyrimNet_SexLab/README.md

   - {{sl.actors.1}} is the second, etc
   - {{sl.actors.2}} is the third, etc

+## Orgasm Denied
+Some animation do not provide a justification for all actors getting a chance to orgasm.
+It is stored as an array of integers matching the position of the actors in the thread.
+- 0: the actor is allowed an orgasm
+- 1: the actor is denied an orgrasm

+## Examples
 Examples can be found in the animations/GoodProvider sub directory.

 `SkyrimNet_SexLab\animations\_local_\file.json